Polynomial Functors of Modules: Polynomial and Strict Polynomial Functors

-\begin{itemize} \item \emph{Strict polynomial functors}, as defined previously, have bounded degree and satisfy all three conditions A, B and C. \item A functor satisfying condition C, but with no assumption on the degree, will be called \textbf{locally strict polynomial}. \item A functor satisfying the weaker conditions A and B, again without any assumption on the degree, will be called \textbf{strict analytic}. \end{itemize}

-We have found no explicit reference for the subsequent illation, but we daresay it is rather well known.
-It is intended to be contrasted with Theorem \ref{T: Analytic} below.

-\bth The strict analytic functors are precisely the direct sums (or, equivalently, inductive limits) of strict polynomial functors. \eth

-We remark that, comparable to the situation for maps, \emph{strict polynomial functors are not determined by their underlying functors}.
-The strict structure constitutes auxiliary data, which may be supplied in more than one way (or possibly none at all).
+Strict polynomial functors are not determined by their underlying functors since the strict structure supplies auxiliary data.
 The example below should serve as a warning.

-\bex Let $\B=\Z$, let $A$ be a commutative $\Z$-algebra, and let $p$ be a prime.
-The ring $A/pA$ is a bimodule over $\Z$ in the usual way.
-Keeping the left module structure, equip it with another right module structure, mediated by the Frobenius map:

-That this is a module action is a consequence of Fermat's Little Theorem.
-Let $(A/pA)^{(1)}$ denote the bimodule thus obtained.
+(In fact, this failure occurs already at the level of strict polynomial maps; cf.~Example 7 of \cite{PM}.)